microsoft/scitt-ccf-ledger/DEVELOPMENT.md

     cd scitt-ccf-ledger
     ```

+2. Select the development environment (see above)

-2. Build scitt-ccf-ledger by running:
+3. Build scitt-ccf-ledger by running:
     ```sh
     PLATFORM=<sgx|virtual> ./build.sh
     ```

 ## Running

+### In your environment

+1. Build first (see above)

-1. Start a single-node CCF network running the scitt-ccf-ledger application:
+2. Start a single-node CCF network running the scitt-ccf-ledger application:
     ```sh
     PLATFORM=<sgx|virtual> ./start.sh
     ```

-2. Before claims can be submitted, the scitt-ccf-ledger application needs to be configured.
+3. Before claims can be submitted, the scitt-ccf-ledger application needs to be configured.
 For local
    development purposes, the following command will setup the service appropriately.

    ```sh
    ./pyscitt.sh governance local_development --url https://127.0.0.1:8000
    ```

    Note this command should not be used for a production instance, as it will leave the service
    open to all.

+### Development Docker image

+For more details refer to [docker/README.md](./docker/README.md).

+1. Build the image first `PLATFORM="virtual" ./docker/build.sh`

+2. Run the image and setup the development instance `PLATFORM="virtual" ./docker/run-dev.sh`

 ## Testing